dsebastien/softwareArchitectureNotes/event-driven.md

 * clients: send events to the platform-wide event mediator or to another specific microservice instead?
   * ideally clients should have a single interlocutor \(graphql idea\) but that's creating a spof
     * related question about subscriptions
+* how to handle subscriptions to events?
+  * from microservices
+  * from clients
+* how to handle up-to-dateness of clients?
+  * numbering of all events to be able to clearly reconstruct a story and know exactly at which point in time each client currently is
+* leverage blockchains? tamper-proofness / auditing / ...
+* auditing: what information to keep for audit trails?

 # Links